NeedsMoreGrey/DND/docs/rules/level-1-feat.md

 **Healing Rerolls**
 Whenever you roll a die to determine the number of Hit Points you restore with a spell or with this feat's Battle Medic benefit, you can reroll the die if it rolls a 1, and you must use the new roll.

+!!! note

+    This replaces the feat of the same name from Tasha's Cauldron of Everything

 ## Lucky
 You gain the following benefits: